Kenizzer/Misc_scripts_and_images/README.md

-# The scripts in this repository are written with the purpose of making my life easier
+# The scripts and images  in this repository were created with the purpose of making my (and others) life easier

-Typically they are located in a folder name by the program that generates their input.
+* Scripts are located in folders named by the program.
 Some folders include documentation or binaries that are becoming harder to find online.
+* Wagner_lab contains code and vector images of use to myself and other members of the lab.